MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 - A collection of encrypted documents is more subject to large shocks, associated failures where multiple servers are immediately affected.
 E.g., losing the encryption keys can cause all the copies on several servers to be irretrievable.

-## What Level of Storage Quality is Reasonable?
+## How to Judge Level of Storage Quality

 TBS